HAC-2020/FLIP/README.md

 - this condition are reaching at its worst states during the lockdowns and this has left many of us feeling lonely and depressed.Understanding the seriousness of this isuue we wanted to resolve this by creating a plateform were people with similar mental health issue can connect and talk their heart out.Though its a major issue,a better mental health of mind can be achieved easily by simply discussing your problems with someone who has similar issues.
 - People find difficult to do so without being afraid of being jugded.
 So,here at Heiwa, people can share their problems to total strangers having similar issues and guide each other through tough times.
 ## How it works:

+## DEPLOYEMENT
+- Clone the repository
+- Open a terminal from the cloned directory then type : node index.js
+- The site will be live at localhost:3000